3mdeb/openqa-tests-qubesos/generalhw/adding-vnc-setup.md

 host startup before system installation.
 Knowing how you can start the installer on a given platform see whether there is already a suitable option which might need update of its conditional or add a new one if there isn't.
+This is also where changes to template `ks.cfg` are made for platforms that require workarounds.

 The `openqa-tests-qubesos` tests distribution is cloned at `/var/lib/openqa/share/tests/qubesos/`.